-Taking off Compression Stockings can be very difficult for some people, particularly if they are not able to bend over enough to remove the stocking off their heel.
-The ‘Stocking Off’ is designed to help remove the stocking over the heel.
+Taking off Compression Stockings (also known as TED stockings) can be very difficult for some people, particularly if they are not able to bend over enough to remove the stocking off their heel.
+The Stocking Off is designed to help remove the stocking over the heel.

 Knee High Stockings – Before removing stockings, sit on a stable and if possible, low chair.
 In some cases, standing up while holding onto a solid chair or bed may be necessary to complete the removal of the stocking.
 This provides extra support and helps prevent the risk of falling over during the process.

 - Start by folding the top edge of the stocking over two or three times.
 The number of folds will depend on the thickness of the stocking.

 - Fully open the clip on the green strap and attach it to the stocking behind the leg.

 - Attach the other two clips to the stocking, positioning one on each side of the leg.

 - Hold the red strap in one hand before you start taking off the stocking.
 This strap will come in handy when you need to pick the stocking up off the floor.

 - Start to pull the stocking down by hand.
 Place the toes of your other foot over the plastic tubing on the green loop, and then use it to pull the stocking down the leg.
 This helps pull the stocking down over the heel and off the foot.

 - Depending on the length of the stocking, you may need to remove the foot from the green loop and place it on the part of the stocking that is now on the floor.
 This step is particularly relevant for long ‘above knee’ stockings.
 You may need to perform this in stages to completely remove the full length of the stocking.

 - Once the stocking is completely off the foot, use the red strap to lift it off the floor, eliminating the need to bend down to pick it up.